mantidproject/mantidimaging/_sources/user_guide/quick_start.rst.txt

 Then click "Reconstruct Volume" to complete the reconstruction.
 This should take about 5 minutes.

-For more details on the reconstruction GUI see :ref:`reconstruction window`
+For more details on the reconstruction GUI see :ref:`recon-window`

 Post-reconstruction
 ###################